techdivision/import-docs/02.quickstart/docs.md

 the importer has to be invoked four times (because the example above is **NO** bunch), whereas on each invovation, the next file will be imported and removed from the flagfile.

 Have a look in subdirectories of `project/sample-data/*` for a working example.

-### Debug Mode

-The debug mode provides a more detailed logging output, by automatically setting the Monolog log level to `LogLevel::DEBUG` if **NOT** overwritten with the commandline option `--log-level`.
-Additionally it ignores

-* product category relations to categories that not exists
-* product links (related, upsell, crosssell, etc.) for SKUs which are **NOT** available
-* configurable products for SKUs which are **NOT** available or available more than one time

-but logs these issues as warnings to the console.

-When the debug mode has been enabled, missing attribute option values will **NOT** throw an exception, instead they will logged and put on an internal stack.
-If the [MissingOptionValuesPlugin](https://github.com/techdivision/import#missing-option-values) has been enabled, a CSV file with the missing option values will be created in the temporary import folder.
-If a Swift Mailer has been enabled by the plugin configuration, the CSV file will be sent to the given mail addresses.

-This will help developers to test imports with partially invalid CSV files which do **NOT** break data consistency.

-### Running Parallel Imports

-To avoid unwanted behaviour, only one import process can be started at a time.
-To make sure, that only one process is running, a PID file in the system's temporary directory (`sys_get_temp_dir()`) is created which contains the UUID of the actual import process.
-After the import process has been finished, the file will be deleted and a new process can be started.